 The switching waveforms may appear noisy and asynchronous when a light load causes diode emulation operation.
 This is normal and results in high efficiency.
-Trade-offs in DEM noise versus light load efficiency are made by varying the inductor value.
-Generally, low inductor values produce a broader efficiency versus load curve, while higher values result in higher full-load efficiency (assuming that the coil resistance remains fixed) and less output voltage ripple.
+Tradeoffs between DEM noise and light load efficiency are made by varying the inductor value.
+Generally, low inductor values produce a broader efficiency vs. load curve, while higher values result in higher full-load efficiency (assuming that the coil resistance remains fixed) and less output voltage ripple.
 Penalties for using higher inductor values include larger physical size and degraded load transient response (especially at low input voltage levels).

-At the boundary condition between discontinuous switching and continuous switching, the on-time is immediately increased to add "hysteresis" to discourage the IC from discontinuous switching back to continuous switching unless the load increases substantially.
+At boundary condition of discontinuous and continuous switching, the on-time is immediately increased to add "hysteresis" to discourage the IC from discontinuous switching back to continuous switching unless the load increases substantially.
 The IC returns to continuous switching as soon as an on-time is generated before the inductor current reaches zero.
 The on-time is reduced back to the length needed for the designed switching frequency, encouraging the circuit to remain in continuous conduction, and preventing repetitive mode transitions between continuous switching and discontinuous switching.